Michelle Legge

 TAX FREE

-Like in most parts of the world, there are no taxes on buying or HODLing cryptocurrencies in Germany.
+There are no taxes on buying or HODLing cryptocurrencies in Germany.
 However, keeping accurate records of the purchase is very important so that you can calculate the cost basis of the transaction when you decide to sell or 'dispose' of your crypto.

 Transferring crypto between wallets